Back up Azure VMs in a Recovery Services vault

 Region: Select the geographic region for the vault.
 For you to create a vault to help protect any data source, the vault must be in the same region as the data source.

-If you're not sure of the location of your data source, close the dialog.
+If you're not sure of the location of your data source, close the window.
 Go to the list of your resources in the portal.
 If you have data sources in multiple regions, create a Recovery Services vault for each region.
-Create the vault in the first location before you create the vault for another location.
+Create the vault in the first location before you create a vault in another location.
 There's no need to specify storage accounts to store the backup data.
 The Recovery Services vault and Azure Backup handle that automatically.

 Modify storage replication